 Leuven Belgium Travel Guide

-These sites form the heart of Leuven, attracting visitors together with their beauty and its historical meaning.
+These sites form the heart of Leuven, attracting visitors together along with their beauty and its historical meaning.

 The city center showcases the most iconic structures, easily reachable on foot.